mongodb/specifications/source/unified-test-format/unified-test-format.rst

   - ``time``: the number of (floating-point) seconds since the Unix epoch when the error was encountered.

-- ``storeFailuresAsEntity``: if specified, the runner MUST capture failures arising during sub-operation execution and append a document with failure information to the array stored in the specified entity.
+- ``storeFailuresAsEntity``: Optional string.
+If specified, the runner MUST capture failures arising during sub-operation execution and append a document with failure information to the array stored in the specified entity.

   If this option is specified, the test runner MUST check the existence and the type of the entity with the specified name before executing the loop.